iParthaSarathi/laravel/README.md

 $ php artisan serve
 Starting Laravel development server: http://127.0.0.1:8000
 [Sun Dec  6 19:48:44 2020] PHP 7.4.13 Development Server (http://127.0.0.1:8000) started
+# create new controller
+php artisan make:controller PageController  <location << app << http << controllers

+# data flow
+controller return view template to router

+# layout

+If you want to install bootstrap 4 in your laravel 8 project then install following laravel ui composer package to get command:

+composer require laravel/ui
+After successfully install above package then we are ready to install bootstrap 4 with our application.

+we can install two way, one is a simple bootstrap 4 setup install and another is install bootstrap 4 with auth.
+So let's see both way.

+Install Bootstrap 4

+php artisan ui bootstrap
+Install Bootstrap 4 with auth

+php artisan ui bootstrap --auth
+Now we installed bootstrap, you can see your resource directory js folder.

+You also need to install npm and run it. so let's run both command:

+Install NPM

+npm install
+Run NPM

+npm run dev
+Now you can work with your bootstrap 4 app.